davi19/davi19/README.md

 ### Talking about Personal Stuffs:

+- ❤️ &nbsp; To positively impact the largest number of people with my work<br />
 - 🛠 &nbsp; I’m currently working with Ruby on Rails<br />
 - 🚀 &nbsp; I’m currently learning software architecture.
 - 👨🏻‍💻 &nbsp; Most of my projects are available on [Github](https://github.com/davi19).